Expert Interview with David Reese, MD, on cancer prevention and precision medicine

 Posted on October 01, 2020 –

-Professor Heather Hampel is the Associate Director of the Division of Human Genetics at the Ohio State University.
+ther Hampel is the Associate Director of the Division of Human Genetics at the Ohio State University.
 She is a cancer genetic counselor, and an expert on Lynch syndrome.
 Heather Hampel has published over 250 articles in renowned medical journals.
 She served as President of the American Board of Genetic Counseling in 2009 and 2010, and as the President of the Collaborative Group of the Americas on Inherited Colorectal Cancer in 2017-2018.
 Here, Professor Hampel explains the importance of genetic testing and early diagnosis of Lynch syndrome to prevent cancers in families.
 She also discusses universal tumor screening for Lynch syndrome, the use of aspirin and the development of a vaccine for the prevention of Lynch syndrome-associated colorectal cancer.

 How has the field of cancer genetics evolved since you started?